alisdair-ashbourne/tls-mcp/README.md

 # TLS-MCP (Threshold Linear Secret Sharing - Multi-Party Computation)

-A proof of concept implementation of a threshold cryptography system for secure multi-party key management, specifically designed for cryptocurrency wallet security.
+A proof of concept implementation of a true threshold cryptography system for secure multi-party key management, specifically designed for cryptocurrency wallet security.

 ## Overview

 This system implements a (3,3) threshold scheme where:
-- **Party A, Party B, Party C**: The three participating parties (can be external services or the frontend itself)
+- **Party A, Party B, Party C**: The three participating parties that generate their own shares independently
-- **Coordinator**: A central server that orchestrates the multi-party operations
+- **Coordinator**: A central server that acts purely as a messenger/orchestrator (no cryptographic material stored)
 - **Frontend**: Angular application that can optionally participate as a party
 - **Threshold**: All three parties must participate for any operation to succeed

+## Key Security Features

+- **True Threshold Cryptography**: Each party generates their own share independently
+- **No Single Point of Failure**: The coordinator never has access to the complete private key
+- **Distributed Key Generation (DKG)**: Parties contribute to generating the master key without any party seeing the complete key
+- **Messenger-Only Coordinator**: The backend acts purely as a communication relay
+- **Client-Side Cryptography**: All cryptographic operations performed in the browser

 ## Quick Start